COP-4331-Small-Project/LAMP-stack-website/README.md

 # MyHogwarts - Contact Manager

-This web application is for the COP4331 class's small project.
-This is group 15.
+This is a LAMP stack web application that can perform account creatation and CRUD operations as a Harry Potter themed contact manager!

-## Setup
+## Setup(done in PHPStorm)
 Note: `<project directory` is the PhpStorm project directory.
 This is located in `<user dir>/PhpStorm Projects/<project name>`.
 1. Install [PhpStorm](https://www.jetbrains.com/phpstorm/) for your operating system.
 You can apply for an education license to get it for free.
     1. Once installed, open it an import the project from GitHub.